|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed October 22, 1944 at 3:15pm

-On October 22, 1944 took off from 7 Mile Drome near Port Moresby on a flight bound for Nadzab Airfield.
-This aircraft was last sighted by a P-47D Thunderbolt at 3:15 while returning to Port Moresby due to electrical troubles sited this P-70 Havoc on a heading of 100° at 14,000' and appeared to be in no trouble.
-When this aircraft failed to return it was reported as Missing In Action (MIA) in the Mount Albert Edward area.
+On October 22, 1944 took from 7 Mile Drome near Port Moresby piloted by Captain Don L. Sutliff on a flight bound for Nadzab Airfield.
+At 3:15pm last seen by a P-47D Thunderbolt returning from a mission due to electrical trouble on a heading of 100° at an altitude of 14,000' and appeared to be in no trouble.
+When this aircraft failed to return it was reported as Missing In Action (MIA).

 The entire crew were declared dead the day of the mission.
-All are memorialized on the tablets of the missing at Manila American Cemetery.
+None of the crew earned the Purple Heart, posthumously because the flight was deemed to be in a non-combat area.
+All three are memorialized at Manila American Cemetery on the tablets of the missing.

-Brian Bennett working with JPAC visited possibly visited this site circa 2004 adds:
+Brian Bennett working with JPAC possibly visited this site circa 2004:

 "While exploring the Mt.
 Albert Edward area looking for C-47 "Windy City", we found a previously unknown A-20 [this aircraft] up there, it was crashed into a ball of wreckage.
 We took a few photos, but as far as I am aware, no investigation proceeded with this site."